 A minor is a secondary area of study.
-Requirements vary, but it is typically about eighteen hours, at least twelve of which must be at the junior/senior level (300+ numbered courses).
-A minor can be in nearly any discipline and can be in a college or professional school that is different from your own (with a few exceptions).
-For example, you can major in Psychology and minor in Business, or major in Journalism and minor in German, or major in Biology and minor in Dance.
+Requirements vary but usually involve about eighteen hours, at least twelve of which must be at the junior/senior level (300+ numbered courses).
+A minor can be in nearly any discipline and can be in a College or Professional School that is different from your own (with a few exceptions).
+For example, you can major in psychology and minor in business, major in journalism and minor in German, or major in biology and minor in dance.
 The possibilities are endless!

 Do I need a minor?

-Unless you are earning a BGS degree, you do not need to have a minor.
-For Bachelor of Art (BA) and Bachelor of Science (BS) degrees they are optional!
+Unless you are earning a Bachelor of General Studies (BGS) degree, you do not need to have a minor.
+For Bachelor of Arts (BA) and Bachelor of Science (BS) degrees, a minor is optional!

 Why would I want a minor?

 Minors can be a great way to pursue your passion or interests.
-For example, you may have studied piano for years, but you're not going to make it to Carnegie Hall.
-With a minor, you can continue to develop and nurture your talent with professional instructors while dedicating the majority of your education to some other career-minded pursuit.
+For example, you may have studied piano for years, but you probably aren’t going to make it to Carnegie Hall.
+With a minor, you can continue to develop and nurture your talent with professional instructors while dedicating the majority of your education to another career-minded pursuit.